September is National Preparedness Month

-Whether natural disaster, or personal disaster, you need to make a plan for you, your family and your company.
+Whether natural disaster, or personal disaster, you need a plan for you, your family and your company.

 Here are a few tips to get you started: